 Here are the main characteristics of a data warehouse.
-Subject-oriented, time-variant, nonvolatile, and summarized.
+Subject-oriented, time-variant, nonvolatile, and summarised.
 The architectures of different data warehouses can be arranged in different ways.
 They can be single-level, two-level or three-level.
 In such architectures, only their input and output will be common: data sources and data consumers.
 At the same time, the use of a two- or three-level architecture implies the presence of a certain intermediate array.
 One in which the data must be transformed for its intended use.

 The essence of the ETL approach